swzxu/tabletizer/README.md

 # tabletizer!

-A tool that allows you to use your Android device as a graphics tablet on Windows, it was created primarily for osu!.
+A tool that allows you to use your Android device as a graphics tablet on Windows, it was created primarily for osu!

 The project consists of two components:
 1. An Android application that acts as a USB/IP server, capturing touch and pen inputs.